 Recommendation: Ask your security vendor how signatures are updated in your antivirus.
 What is the expected size and frequency, and are updates incremental?
 Are there any recommendations for non-persistent environments?

 An antivirus, especially if improperly configured, can have a negative impact on scalability and overall user experience.
-It is, therefore, very important to understand the performance impact in order to determine what is causing it and how it can be minimized.
+It is, therefore, important to understand the performance impact to determine what is causing it and how it can be minimized.

 Offloading scans to a dedicated appliance can be highly effective in virtualized environments

 Another approach is based on pre-scanning of read-only portions of the disks, performed on the master images before provisioning.
 It is important to understand how this affects the window of opportunity (for example, what if a disk already contains infected files but signatures are not available during pre-scan phase?).
 This optimization often is combined with scanning for write-only events, as all reads will either originate from pre-scanned disk portions or from a session-specific write cache/differential disk that was already scanned during write operation.
 Often, a good compromise is to combine real-time scans (optimized) with scheduled scans (full scans of the system).

 The most common scan optimization is to focus only on the differences between virtual machines

 Recommendation: Performance optimizations can greatly improve user experiences.
 However they can also be regarded as a security risks.
 Therefore, consultation with your vendor and your security team is recommended.
 Most antivirus vendors with solutions for virtualized environments offer optimized scanning engines.